 Yes.
 We currently offer Michigan small business owners the following types of insurance policies:

 - QHow do I get a quote for small business insurance in Michigan?A

-To start your quote, click on the Request a Quote button.
-Answer a few question about your business, choose your limits and payment schedule, submit your payment information.
+To start your quote, click on the Get Your Quote button.
+Answer a few questions about your business, choose your limits and payment schedule, and submit your payment information.
 It’s that easy!